sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 9. Support REST access to VRRP objects

+10. Support Static Anycast Gateway functionality on VLAN interface.

 Following requirements are beyond scope of this release.

-2. SNMP and gNMI access support to VRRP objects
+1. SNMP and gNMI access support to VRRP objects